olincollege/pVMpkin/README.md

 1. Building a conceptual understanding of virtualization
 2. Exploring each of the components of a VM
 3. Implementing our own version of a VM
+4. Expanding past our MVP by creating a screensaver with audio and visual functionality

 ## Setup